anonymous873543/Matryoshka-anonymized/README.md

 The `scripts` directory contains Bash scripts to run the experiments.

 You should grep for the string `TOBEFILLED` to fill in machine names, directories, etc. (both in scripts and the Scala sources)

+The DIQL experiment is in `DIQL/tests/spark/BounceRateDIQL.scala`.
+(DIQL is not included in the top-level pom.xml.
+Please refer to DIQL's own documentation on how to build DIQL.)